-Have you ever had a student who repeats the same mistake over and over again?
-You continue to teach or re-teach—or correct their misbehavior—but they still do the same, wrong thing.
-It’s like that movie Groundhog Day—an endless loop of the same day in and day out—pure torture to some.
+Have you ever seen your friends repeat the same mistake over and over again?
+They continue to do the same, wrong thing over and over.
+It’s like that movie Groundhog Day—an endless loop of the same day in and day out—pure torturto some.

 Groundhog Day is an iconic movie because it teaches us to learn from our mistakes (or we could be stuck in one endless loop repeating each day over and over gain).
 Sound like one day last week?
 Sounds familiar to me too.